UVK Help - Threat Scanner

 As mentioned above, you can whitelist any of the items in the list, after a scan is complete, or even during the scan.
 Just select the desired list (Programs, Internet Explorer, Chrome or Firefox), then right-click the item you want to whitelist and finally select Whitelist this item.
 Whitelisted items will not be detected again and are immediately removed from the list.

-To manage the Ultra Adware Killer's whitelist, press the Menu button, and select Whitelist manager.
+To manage the Threat Scanner's whitelist, press the Menu button, and select Whitelist manager.
 You will be presented with a dialog box similar to the one in the picture below.

 The list shows the whitelisted items.
 To remove items from the white list, tick the checkbox next to the items you want to remove, press Delete checked and confirm.
 This removes the item(s) form the whitelist, meaning they will be detected again, when detected.